thewchan/uxf/README.md

 As the BNF shows, `map` and `list` values may be of _any_ type.

-For a `table`, after the optional comment, the first `str` is the table's name and the second and subsequent strings are field names (each of which may be followed by a type name).
-After the bare `=` come the table's values.
+For a `table`, after the optional comment, is an identifier which is the table's _TType_.
+This is followed by the table's values.
 There's no need to distinguish between one row and the next (although it is common to start new rows on new lines) since the number of fields indicate how many values each row has.

-Notice that `table` values may only be scalars (i.e., the literal `null`, or of type `bool`, `int`, `real`, `date`, `datetime`, `str`, or `bytes`), not ``map``s, ``list``s, ``ntuple``s or ``table``s.
+Notice that `table` values may only be scalars (i.e., the literal `null`, or of type `bool`, `int`, `real`, `date`, `datetime`, `str`, or `bytes`), not ``map``s, ``list``s, or ``table``s.

 If a map key, list value, or table value's type is specified, then the UXF processor is expected to be able to check for (and if requested and